Legal Issues In Divorce. Find Answers To Your Questions Below

 No. It is important that you do not have communications with your spouse’s attorney.
 Your spouse’s attorney is not permitted to speak with you directly if you are represented by counsel and your attorney may not speak with your spouse if he or she is also represented.

 If you live in a common-law marriage, are you entitled to the same support and property division as if you were legally married?

-Only a handful of states recognize common law marriage: Alabama, Colorado, District of Columbia, Iowa, Kansas, New Hampshire, Montana, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, and Utah.
-Each of these states has specific requirements which must be met in order for a common law marriage to be valid.
-A common law marriage comes about when a man and woman who are free to marry agree to live together as husband and wife without the formal ceremony.
+Only a handful of states recognize common-law marriage: Alabama, Colorado, the District of Columbia, Iowa, Kansas, New Hampshire, Montana, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, and Utah.
+Each of these states has specific requirements which must be met in order for a common-law marriage to be valid.
+A common law marriage comes about when a man and woman who are free to marry agree to live together as husband and wife without a formal ceremony.
 To be common law married, both spouses must have intended to be husband and wife.
-If you are in a legally-recognized common law marriage and you wish to end the relationship, you must obtain a regular divorce and you will need to have the court decide on things like child support and custody, spousal support, and property division just as the court would in a regular divorce.
+If you are in a legally-recognized common-law marriage and you wish to end the relationship, you must obtain a regular divorce and you will need to have the court decide on things like child support and custody, spousal support, and property division just as the court would in a regular divorce.

 Can I make my spouse leave the marital home before our divorce is finalized?